 Navigation data is saved to flash, but how much is unclear.
 Web history is also saved.
 Some owners may use these features more frequently than others and may increase the number of write cycles.
 Most of this data seems quite small, so I would not expect it to have much effect.

 Some Tesla techs have stated the trip counters consume memory and cause more eMMC use.
 While I am sure it uses some memory, I doubt it uses much compared with other items.

 AutoPilot has a lot of information that is recorded for operations that did not occur in pre-AP cars.
 While most of the data is never saved, if even a small fraction is saved, it could be a huge amount with video files or images.
 There has been talk that AP data is also being saved even if you are not using AP, but perhaps more data is saved when AP is active.
-This may be why the year 2015 cars seem to have failures earlier in life than 2012 vehicles.
+This may be why the year 2015 cars seem to have failures earlier in life than the 2012 vehicles.

 Memory Controller Design Problem – A few people have suggested there is a design problem in the chip’s memory controller.
 We cannot substantiate such a problem, but it is always possible.
-Perhaps the memory controller is creating more writes than is needed, causing excessive wear.
+Perhaps the memory controller is creating more writes than are needed, causing excessive wear.
 Considering several companies use these parts in volume, I would expect more news about it if were true.

 Tesla bought the processor board from Nvidia, and the Nvidia board contains the eMMC from SK Hynix.
-Unlike consumer flash memory, the eMMC is soldered to the PCB via a 153 ball pad array.
+Unlike consumer flash memory, the eMMC is soldered to the PCB via a 153-ball pad array.

 A fixer in Europe, reported the following parts being used on the boards:

 H26M42003GMR in 2015+ cars.